wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/storing-and-forwarding-messages.md

 #### Get details of deployed artifacts (Optional)

-Let's use the **CLI Tool** to find the URL of the REST API that is deployed in the Micro Integrator.
+Let's use the **CLI Tool** to find the URL of the REST API (that is deployed in the Micro integrator) to which you will send a request.

 !!!
 Tip
     Be sure to set up the CLI tool for your work environment as explained in the [first step](#step-1-set-up-the-workspace) of this tutorial.